 Do I have any influence over how ‘clean’ my power is?

 Yip - the good news is that Kiwi electricity users can have a big impact on the electricity mix we’re using in New Zealand.
 As consumers, we have a lot more power and control over our electricity generation – its cleanliness, its dirtiness, and its related environmental effects – than most of us realise.

-And that’s exactly why we created CHOICE, a neat little tool sitting inside the Flick app that lets you see the real-time carbon emission levels our generators are producing, thanks to some clever information from Energy Market Services by Transpower.
+And that’s exactly why we created our Carbon Tracker tool, also known as CHOICE, which sits inside the Flick app that lets you see the real-time carbon emission levels our generators are producing, thanks to some clever information from Energy Market Services by Transpower.
 Knowledge is power, we reckon and CHOICE helps us all make educated, informed decisions about when is an environmentally better, or worse, time to use our electricity.